 - Under the circumstances that countries are gradually considering the introduction of central bank digital currencies, the adoption of 5G and blockchain technology is no longer an option, but inevitable.

 - With the development of public system networks aimed at improving the convenience of government service users, the demand for large-scale data centers will also increase significantly.

-Smart medical (IoT) devices, smart medical equipment, and artificial smart medical systems)-the focus of smart medical projects is to establish a medical service platform that does not need to be completed face-to-face to reduce the risk of infection and infection.
+Smart medical (IoT) devices, smart medical equipment, and artificial smart medical systems are the focus of smart medical projects being designed to establish a medical service platform that does not need to be completed face-to-face, thus reducing the risk of infection.

-- Smart hospitals should promote cooperation between medical institutions and provide high-quality services for people who are inconvenient to seek medical treatment.
+- Smart hospitals should promote cooperation between medical institutions, and provide high-quality services for people who find it inconvenient to seek medical treatment.

 - The project will also focus on developing a diagnostic system with big data analysis and self-learning functions to reduce the rate of misdiagnosis.

-Three key projects of the Green New Deal: green energy transformation, green energy, and environmentally friendly transportation systems.
+Three key project areas of the Green New Deal: green energy transformation, green energy, and environmentally friendly transportation systems.